julianferrone/personal-site/content/posts/three-module-process-elixir/index.md

 end
 ```

-Now that we have the business logic, we want to expose it through a GenServer so that we can run a process:
+Now that we have the business logic, we want to expose it through a GenServer so that we can run a process.
+The only responsibility of `Stack.Server` is to be a simple GenServer wrapper over our business logic---handling call/cast messages by matching them to our functions.

 ```elixir
 defmodule Stack.Server do